lizhyocx/ibatis-dalgen/README.md

-atom-dalgen
+ibatis-dalgen
 ===========

-A java code DAO generator for MyBatis.
+A java code DAO generator for Ibatis.